Discipline Priest Healing Stat Priority — Shadowlands 9.2.5

 Secondary Stat Diminishing Returns

 Diminishing returns on secondary stats have been added to the game moving into Shadowlands.
-This means that once you break a specific threshold for each stat, the amount of rating of that stat required to equal one percent will increase the more you have, meaning you will no longer have reason to stack a single stat to extremes.
+This means that once you break a specific threshold shown below for each stat, the amount of rating of that stat required to equal one percent will increase the more you have.
+This does not mean that you need to entirely avoid these stats once you go over these threshholds as they are not hard caps.

 - 01 Nov.
 2021: Reviewed and approved for Patch 9.1.5.